hanabi/hanabi.github.io/docs/examples/pestilent-double-bluff.md

 ![Example Screenshot](/img/examples/pestilent-double-bluff-2.png)

-- It is Dr_Kakashi's turn.
+- It is Kakashi's turn.
-- Imagine that Dr_Kakashi clues number 3 to Kyle.
+- Imagine that Kakashi clues number 3 to Kyle.
 That would touch the blue 3 as a _Play Clue_.
 - The next player is Sucubis.
 He knows that this is a _Finesse_, so he blind-plays his _Finesse Position_ card (slot 1) as a blue 2.
 Instead, it is a black 2 and it successfully plays.
 Sucubis now knows that he was _Bluffed_.
 - The next player is Valetta6789.
 She knows that something weird has just happened.
 Since black 2 connects to a number 3 clue, Kyle will think that he has the black 3 (and it will go on to misplay).
 - Valetta6789 knows that this must be a _Pestilent Double Bluff_.
 She blind-plays her _Finesse Position_ card (slot 1).
 It is purple 1 and it successfully plays.